matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 ![inline](https://www.dropbox.com/s/9as6scdnjh5b0he/apples.jpg?dl=1)

+^ Lets hear it for the std lib.
-^ Go is a modern language, and was designed within the context of how we ended up writing and deploying software.
+Go is a modern language, and was designed within the context of how we ended up writing and deploying software.
-Changed a lot in last ten years.
+Changed a lot in last twenty years.

 ---